Location of Adventure

-Our Base Camp Greenland adventure is a genuine wilderness experience.
+Our Discover Greenland adventure is a genuine wilderness experience.
 Our deluxe safari-style camp, accessed via a scenic 4- to 5-hour boat transfer and/or short helicopter flight, is located in an exceptionally remote and rugged area.
 Guests must be prepared for typical activities that take place in such a setting and in unpredictable weather conditions.
 Good health and general physical fitness are a must, as we are far from medical facilities.
-Our walks and hikes require mobility and stability.
-Although all activities are optional, and alternate activities are usually available at varying levels of physical demand, all guests must be able to walk unassisted at least two miles over uneven and often rocky terrain without trails.
+Our off-trail walks and hikes require strong mobility and stability.
+Although all activities are optional, and alternate activities are usually available at varying levels of physical demand, all guests must be able to walk unassisted at least two miles over uneven, rocky and sometimes steep terrain without trails.
 We use open Zodiac boats to access the shore for exploration, and landings can be unstable.
 Landings may be either wet (requiring you to walk a short distance in shallow water) or dry (disembarking directly onto land), and may require walking over rocks or large boulders that can be slippery with seaweed.
 Our staff is available to assist for safety purposes, but guests need to be able to comfortably negotiate such uneven and unstable conditions.

 While at Base Camp, daily activities include nature walks or hiking, kayaking and Zodiac excursions of varying durations.
 Zodiac outings in the nearby fjords can last up to 8 or 9 hours (including stops), with opportunities for hikes ashore to explore geological and historic sights.
-We expect to operate in generally calm seas, but conditions can change quickly, and we may be exposed in the open boats to cold, windy or rainy weather.
+We expect to operate in generally calm seas, but conditions can and do change quickly, and we may be exposed in the open boats to cold, windy or rainy weather.
 Travelers who have health issues that could be exacerbated by such conditions should take this into consideration.

 In Tasiilaq, our hotel is located atop a very steep hill high above town, and vehicle transportation is provided to and from our group activities for those who prefer to ride rather than walk.